Travel & Touring | WA Things To Do

 5. Tackle an escape room

-Varying in difficulty and themes, escape rooms are a fantastic family-friendly activity perfect for any time of year and there are quite a few to choose from.
+Varying in difficulty and themes, escape rooms are a fantastic family-friendly activity perfect for any time of year and there are quite a few to choose from in Perth.

-Some of the best escape rooms around Perth for kids include Escape Hunt in Fremantle, who offer a series of Disney-themed rooms suitable for all ages, Time’s Up in Wanneroo, who host a mix of indoor and outdoor experiences, and Escape This in Northbridge, with family-friendly rooms themed around pirates and wizards.
+Some of the best escape rooms around Perth for kids include Escape Hunt in Fremantle, offering a series of Disney-themed rooms suitable for all ages, Time’s Up in Wanneroo and Bunbury, hosting a mix of indoor and outdoor experiences, and Escape This in Northbridge and the Hay St Mall, with family-friendly rooms themed around pirates and wizards.

 Some escape rooms in Perth have minimum age limits, and some may require adult supervision for children.
-It’s advised to check the website’s T&Cs before booking a session.
+Check the website’s T&Cs before booking a session.

 6. Explore Naturescape at Kings Park

 The Rio Tinto Naturescape in King’s Park is a space that gives city kids the opportunity to have a ‘bush experience’ in the heart of Perth.
 It features aerial walkways, a creek and waterhole for paddling, and a web of climbing ropes called The Tangle.
-During wildflower season you can continue with the nature vibe and take the kids wildflower spotting.
+During wildflower season, continue down the nature path and take the kids wildflower spotting.

 7. Go for a paddle in a natural pool

-If you need a break from the beach, pack your bathers and head for a natural swimming hole instead.
+If you need a break from the beach (and the sand), pack your bathers and head for a natural swimming hole instead.

 Lake Leschenaultia in Chidlow is a hit with families, with plenty of shade thanks to surrounding tall trees.
 The lake has a white sand beach and the water here is calm, so it’s perfect for paddling or for little ones to splash around in the shallows.
 There’s also a pontoon kids can jump from into the water, and barbeque facilities if you’re eager to stay awhile.